pantheon-systems/documentation/source/content/guides/local-development/09-cygwin-windows.md

 </Alert>

 You can install [Cygwin](https://cygwin.com/) if you do not have access to a Mac or Linux environment.
-This allows you to perform tasks typically not possible in Windows, such as:
+This allows you to perform tasks typically not possible in Windows, such as installing [Terminus](https://github.com/pantheon-systems/cli).

-- [Terminus](https://github.com/pantheon-systems/cli) installation and use on Pantheon

 ## Install Cygwin